-Students must complete at least one semester of full time units (12 undergraduate or 8 graduate units) at SJSU in order to be eligible for campus based scholarships.
+Most scholarships require students complete at least one semester of full time units (12 undergraduate or 8 graduate units) at SJSU in order to be eligible for campus scholarships.
 Please review scholarship criteria to ensure you meet all eligibility requirements.

 Department Based Scholarships

-Various academic departments on campus advertise their scholarships through the Financial Aid and Scholarship Office, as well as through their own literature and bulletin boards.
+Various academic departments on campus manage their own scholarships.
 Students are strongly encouraged to keep in close contact with their major department for scholarship information.
 These scholarships each have their own specific criteria, deadlines, and application instructions.
-For information about the scholarships administered by SJSU's academic departments, students should contact their departments directly.
+Students should contact their department directly for additional information.

 Private Based Scholarships

 Scholarships come from a number of different sources.
 It can take some time and effort on your behalf to research them all.
 There are businesses that offer to do this work for you for a fee, but SJSU does not recommend these services.
-Scholarship information is available for free from FastWEB (Financial Aid Search Through the WEB ) and has a database of over 400,000 scholarships.
+View Scholarship Resources for available scholarship databases.

 Click on the following link for a listing of private scholarship notice(s)